-- Sourcing and pursuing attractively priced investment opportunities to venture-backed and selected publicly listed companies - Maintaining credit quality, monitoring financial performance, and ultimately managing a successful exit of the Company's investment portfolio - Achieving the Company's dividend and profitability objectives (which focus on stability and potential growth) - Providing compensation and incentives necessary to attract, motivate and retain key executives critical to our continued success and growth
+- Sourcing and pursuing attractively priced investment opportunities to venture-backed technology-related companies at all stages of development, including selected publicly listed companies - Maintaining credit quality, monitoring financial performance, and ultimately managing a successful exit of the Company's investment portfolio - Achieving the Company's dividend and profitability objectives (which focus on stability and potential growth) - Providing compensation and incentives necessary to attract, motivate and retain key executives critical to our continued success and growth

-- Focusing management behavior and decision-making on goals that are consistent with the overall strategy of the business and in alignment with stockholders and stakeholders; - Ensuring a linkage between NEO compensation and individual contributions to our performance; and - Creation of compensation principles and processes that are designed to balance risk and reward in a way that does not encourage unnecessary risk taking.
+- Focusing management behavior and decision-making on goals that are consistent with the overall strategy of the business and in alignment with stockholders and other interested persons; - Ensuring a linkage between NEO compensation and individual contributions to our performance; and - Creation of compensation principles and processes that are designed to balance risk and reward in a way that does not encourage unnecessary risk taking.

-We believe that our continued success during 2023 - despite strong competition for top-quality executive talent in the commercial and venture lending industry - was attributable to our ability to attract, motivate and retain the Company's outstanding executive team using both short- and long-term incentive elements of compensation, as described below Compensation Elements.
+We believe that our continued success during 2024 - despite strong competition for top-quality executive talent in the commercial and venture lending industry - was attributable to our ability to attract, motivate and retain the Company's outstanding executive team using both shortand long-term incentive elements of compensation, as described below under Compensation Elements.